Erdos-Projects/spring-2026-radon-risk-mapping/README.md

 - Incorporate additional predictors related to housing characteristics, radon knowledge, and mitigation infrastructure

 - Improve the target construction and feature space as newer census or environmental data become available

-- Investigate whether finer-resolution spatial data can improve discrimination and calibration

 ### Repo structure